greenelab/text_mined_hetnet_manuscript/manuscript.md

 In addition, edges generated with this approach would be unencumbered from upstream licensing or copyright restrictions, enabling openly licensed hetnets at a scale not previously possible [@4G0GW8oe; @137tbemL9; @1GwdMLPbV].
 Accordingly, we plan to use this framework to create a robust multi-edge extractor via multitask learning  [@GeCe9qfW] to construct continuously updating literature-derived hetnets.

+## Supplemental Information

+This manuscript along with supplemental information are available at <https://greenelab.github.io/text_mined_hetnet_manuscript/>.

+## Acknowledgements

+The authors would like to thank Christopher Re's group at Stanford Univeristy, especially Alex Ratner and Steven Bach, for their assistance with this project.
+We also want to thank Graciela Gonzalez-Hernandez for her advice and input with this project.
+This work was support by [Grant GBMF4552](https://www.moore.org/grant-detail?grantId=GBMF4552) from the Gordon Betty Moore Foundation.

 ## References {.page_break_before}